-Studies indicate that TMG supplementation to improve physique is most effective when accompanied by exercise [R].
+Studies indicate that TMG supplementation to improve physique may help only when accompanied by exercise .

 In a study (RCT) of 12 trained men, TMG supplementation alongside exercise sessions decreased cortisol levels.
 It also increased blood growth hormone, which helps with muscle protein synthesis.
-This caused their lean mass to increase [R, R].
+This caused their lean mass to increase [17, 15].

 In mice, TMG supplementation:

 Clinical trials are needed to determine the effectiveness and safety of TMG in people with diabetes and/or insulin resistance.